danilchankau/issue-hierarchy-tree-legal/SECURITY.md

-# Security Policy — Issue Hierarchy Tree
+# Security Policy - Issue Hierarchy Tree

-**Security contact:** [PLACEHOLDER — security/support email]
+**Security contact:**bim.eleck@gmail.com**

 ## Reporting a vulnerability

-If you believe you've found a security vulnerability in this App, please email **[PLACEHOLDER — security email]** with details.
-We'll acknowledge reports within [PLACEHOLDER — e.g., 2 business days] and aim to resolve confirmed issues promptly.
+If you believe you've found a security vulnerability in this App, please email **bim.eleck@gmail.com** with details.
+We'll acknowledge reports within 2 business days and aim to resolve confirmed issues promptly.
 Please do not open public GitHub issues for security reports.

 ## How the App is built